stevegraham/slanger/README.md

 Slanger supports several configuration options, which can be supplied as command line arguments at invocation.

 <pre>
--i or --app_id This is the Pusher app id you want to use.
+--app_id This is the Pusher app id you want to use.
 Optional.

 -k or --app_key This is the Pusher app key you want to use.
 Optional.